For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 Of particular note are:

-a.
-Legislative and regulatory risks - The legislative and regulatory framework is subject to possible future changes, and therefore is a potential risk.
-In this regard departments operate, reporting directly to the Chief Executive Officer, dedicated to continual monitoring of the relevant legislation and regulations in order to assess their implications, guaranteeing their correct application in the Group.
+The legislative and regulatory framework is subject to possible future changes and, therefore, is a potential risk.
+In this regard Departments operate, dedicated to continual monitoring of the relevant legislation and regulations in order to assess their implications, guaranteeing their correct application in the Group.

-b.
-Plant-related risks - As regards the amount of the Group’s production assets, plant‐related risks are managed in order to correctly allocate resources in terms of control and preventive measures (preventive/predictive maintenance, control and supervisory systems, emergency and continuity plans, etc.).
-For the most important plants the Risk Management Department periodically conducts surveys, from which it can accurately detail the events to which such plants could be exposed and consequent preventive action.
+In relation to the size of the Group’s production assets, plant‐related risks are managed with the methodological approach described above in order to correctly allocate resources in terms of control and preventive measures (preventive/predictive maintenance, control and supervisory systems, emergency and continuity plans, etc.).
+The Risk Management Department periodically performs surveys on the most important facilities, through which it can accurately detail the events to which these facilities could be exposed, and the consequent preventive actions.
 The risk is also hedged by insurance policies designed considering the situation of the single plants.

-Finally, an analysis of the risk factors from climate change impacting the Group was carried out, with modelling of the most significant assets and risk factors for different energy scenarios and time horizons.
-Model results were analysed and investments to mitigate climate change risks were evaluated.
+Finally, an analysis of the risk factors from climate change impacting the Group was carried out, with modelling of the most significant assets and risk factors for different climate scenarios and time horizons.
+Model results were analysed and investments to mitigate Climate Change risks were evaluated.

 M&A transactions and other initiatives of a strategic nature, which were assessed during the year, were also subject to detailed analysis, with a particular focus on the impact of these transactions on the Group's sustainability objectives (environmental indicators, where significant, and social indicators relating, for example, to compliance with labour, health and safety regarding the target and governance policies) and consistency with the EU Taxonomy.